maghoff/mustachio/README.md

 often good enough!
 However, a streaming model offers greater flexibility, as we will see.

-In Mustachio these three steps happen simultaneously, in a streaming fashion.
+In Mustachio these three steps happen interleaved, in a streaming fashion.
 This means rendering can proceed as soon as the relevant data becomes available.
-In many cases, then, Mustachio will be able to respond immediately.
+Consequently, Mustachio will be able to respond immediately to many requests.
 It also means flow control works, so rendering and gathering of input data is suspended if the client can not keep up.
 This frees up resources for handling other requests.

 The [examples][examples] directory contains examples that highlight different qualities of the streaming model: